sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 String To Date
 ----------------------------------------

-Below is a sample workflow which contains String To Date processor in Fire Insights.
+Below is a sample workflow which contains String To Date processor in Sparkflows.
 It demonstrates the usage of String to Date node to convert a Date value in String format to a Date value.

 It does the following processing of data: